hasura/agentic-data-access-benchmark/README.md

 However, these benchmarks have significant limitations when it comes to enterprise settings:

 1. **Public vs. Private Data**: Most existing benchmarks focus on public knowledge rather than private organizational data.
 While OpenAI's SimpleQA[^6] addresses factuality, it doesn't capture the challenges of accessing and processing private enterprise data.
+AKA open domain vs closed domain

 2. **Single Model vs. System Evaluation**: Traditional benchmarks evaluate individual model capabilities rather than complete AI systems.
 Frameworks like LangChain[^7] and AutoGPT[^8] demonstrate the need for evaluating entire system architectures.